 Growing Pains: Distance, ll.
 5-8

 This layering of present experience over past experience becomes a common theme throughout the volume.
-‘West Summerdale Avenue’ reminisces about what came before the modern residential street, with its garden sprinklers, children’s entertainers and all.
+‘West Summerdale Avenue’ reminisces about what came before the modern residential street, with its garden sprinklers and children’s entertainers.
 The homes of old become sentient, with meaning paradoxically buried ‘by being turned to air’.
 Nothing escapes the march of progress, but it should not be at the expense of the history that forged it.
 Waterman represents the minorities here and throughout: forgotten places, overlooked people, damaged lives.